 The post ended with write what you want or some such thing, and I agree with the basic sentiment.
 Don’t jump to conclusions.
 Sometimes, the way a film or television show is cast is just a creative decision.
 Not everything has a hidden agenda, good or bad.

-Unless, of course, we prefer a stagnant society full of miserable, self-hating, other-hating, intellectually deprived individuals that are neither progressive nor productive, in which case, that’s cool too.
-Who needs enlightenment when we’re all gonna die one day anyhow, amirite?
+Unless we prefer a stagnant society full of miserable, self-hating, other-hating, intellectually deprived individuals that are neither progressive nor productive, in which case, that’s cool too.

 But – if for some totally insane reason, we want to enrich ourselves, then we need to surround ourselves with enrichment.
 If we want to expand our knowledge, then we need to surround ourselves with new knowledge.